NetworkedAssets/git4c/guides/User/index.md

 If you wish to include a repository that has not been defined in the Predefined Repositories list, simply click on the **Custom Repository Button** next to the **Predefined Repositories list**.

+This option may be blocked by the administrator.
+In that case, the custom repository button will be disabled.

 **Custom Repository Dialog** should appear.

 Git Viewer For Confluence macro configuration dialog will ask you to pass necessary parameters of your repository.

 ![](images/chrome_2017-09-04_14-45-43.png) ![](images/chrome_2017-09-04_14-43-55.png) ![](images/chrome_2017-09-04_14-43-25.png)

-There are three possible authentication options
+There are three possible authentication options:

-- No authentication for public repositories
+- No authentication for public repositories.
-- Username and password authentication for http(s) connection
+- Username and password authentication for http(s) connection.
-- SSH key authentication for ssh connection
+- SSH key authentication for ssh connection.

 You can choose them in the "Connection and authentication type" dropdown.